“Behold, He is coming with the clouds.” Revelation 1:7

 Again, the Rapture and Jesus’ second coming are two separate biblical events.
 His second coming occurs after the Rapture on what the Bible refers to as the Day of the Lord, and it is when Jesus wars against Satan directly.
 Let’s look at some other key differences.

 - As already mentioned, during the Rapture, born-again believers will meet Jesus in the air (1 Thessalonians 4:17).
-At His second coming, no meeting will occur.
-Jesus will simply jump into action.
+He will not come to the earth.
+At His second coming, no meeting will occur, and He will simply jump into action to fight the antichrist on the earth.

 “Then the Lord will go forth and fight against those nations, as He fights in the day of battle.”
 Zechariah 14:4